Cohort 4 Launching Spring Semester 2026

 Spring Schedule

-In addition to these weekly meetings, there will be a Vision Retreat in February and the opportunity to attend occasional dinners and lunches with Christian practitioners.
-Apply at the link below.
+In addition to these weekly meetings, there will be a Vision Retreat in January and the opportunity to attend occasional dinners and lunches with Christian practitioners.
 Please contact Will Spokes at will@ncstudycenter.org with any questions.

 About the Wilberforce Leadership Program